lheckemann/gizmoball/docs/usecases.md

 - Preconditions: User must be in build mode
 - Triggers: User selects rotate option
 - Basic course of events:
     1. User chooses the gizmo they would like to rotate
     2. User chooses a flipper or bumper
     3. Gizmo is rotated successfuly
-- Alternate path(s):
+- Alternate paths:
+     a)
         2. User chooses a ball
         3. System informs user that balls cannot be rotated
         4. Go to step 1 (Main path)
+     b)
         2. User chooses absorber
         3. Absorbers new orientation moves it into unoccupied spaces
-    4. Absorber is rotated successfully
+        4. Absorber is rotated successfully c)
         2. User chooses absorber
         3. Absorbers new orientation moves it into occupied spaces
         4. System informs user that the absorber cannot be rotated into occupied spaces
         5. Go to step 1 (Main path)

 ## Modify gravity